 Wheelchair and ECV Accessibility on Disneyland Resort Transportation

 Many Disneyland Resort transportation systems are accessible to Guests with disabilities.
-All bus and tram routes are serviced by vehicles that can accommodate various types of wheelchairs and Electric Convenience Vehicles (ECVs).
+All bus and tram routes are serviced by vehicles that can accommodate various types of wheelchairs and Electric Conveyance Vehicles (ECVs).
 A van equipped with a wheelchair lift is available to transport Guests between the Mickey & Friends Parking Structure and the Downtown Disney District, which is adjacent to both theme parks.
 For all Disneyland Resort transportation options, wheelchairs and ECVs must fit without being forced on lifts, ramps and in designated wheelchair spaces.
 Once in the vehicle, wheelchairs and ECVs must be able to be securely fastened via restraints.

 Parking for Guests with disabilities is available throughout the Disneyland Resort, including the Mickey and Friends parking structure and the Toy Story parking area off of Harbor Boulevard.
 A valid disability parking permit is required.

 Guests should follow directional signage or inquire at the toll plazas for parking options.
 Standard parking rates apply at all parking lots.
 Transportation is provided from the Mickey and Friends parking structure and the Toy Story parking area to the Main Entry Plaza.
-Please note: oversized wheelchairs, Electric Convenience Vehicles and scooters may be too large for some of our transportation.
+Please note: oversized wheelchairs, Electric Conveyance Vehicles and scooters may be too large for some of our transportation.